Five virtues

-In Sikhism, the Five virtues are fundamental qualities which one should develop in order to reach Mukti, or to reunite or merge with God.
+In Sikhism, the Five virtues, also known as the Panj Gun, are fundamental qualities which one should develop in order to reach Mukti, or to reunite or merge with God.
 The Sikh Gurus taught that these positive human qualities were Sat (truth), Daya (compassion), Santokh (contentment), Nimrata (humility), and Pyaar (love).
+According to William Hewat McLeod, the five virtues are instead truth, contentment, compassion, patience, and fulfillment of dharma.

 Sat

 Sat is the virtue of truthful living, which means practising "righteousness, honesty, justice, impartiality and fair play."

 The Lord's humble servants are True — they practice Truth, and reflect upon the Word of the Guru's Shabad.
 The True Lord God unites them with Himself, and they keep the True Lord enshrined in their hearts.
 O Nanak, through the Name, I have obtained salvation and understanding; this alone is my wealth.